wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Fix to shortcode output when not specifiying a render value
+* Cosmetic images in admin

 = 1.8 =
 * Fix to the reporting cost figures not rendering on the detailed summery page
 * Addition of functionality to render multiple adverts at 1 time